|Phobos Revisited - ReX Claussen

 Even if some believe HR2 doesn't hold a candle to the original, it is definitely welcome in the legacy of Doom mods.
 Doom purists and casual players alike should both be able to enjoy it.

 Don't let the title pic fool you, this is no joke wad.
 Community Chest 2 follows in the footsteps of the original, and does not disappoint... with the re-release.
 The purpose of the Community Chest megawads is to give lesser known authors a chance to make their name known and to inspire them to map.
 This does not mean there are no big names to be seen in the roster; the likes include Kaiser, Chopkinsca, and even community staples such as Linguica were brought out to complete this massive undertaking.

 Community Chest 2 wasn't without its own faults in the beginning.
 Released uncompleted at first, it was finally reworked and finished to the point where it should have been during the first release.
 With so many artists, it's not surprising that the levels have little semblance to one another.
 Sometimes they can be a mixed bag of simply stunning maps, and then some mediocre levels.
 Fortunately there are no real drags on the megawad, and as such it is definitely one of the year's best.

 ZDoom Community Map - Various Authors

-The Zdoom Community Map project is a massive project and must have been quite an undertaking.
-The amount of sectors and level space that one used to divide into an episode, has been crammed into a single level and take full advantage of what Zdoom has to offer.
-Pulling out all obstacles once holding Doom back, the Zdoom community employed every feature Zdoom has added to good effect.
-Deep water swimming, massive explosions, slopes galore and dozens of new hideous monsters from the Monster Resource Pack litter the massive level.
-I use the word massive without fear of overstatement, this level will take upwards of a couple hours to complete and full absorb the richness it has.
+The ZDoom Community Map project is a massive project and must have been quite an undertaking.
+The amount of sectors and level space that one used to divide into an episode has been crammed into a single level and takes full advantage of what ZDoom has to offer.
+Pulling out all obstacles once holding Doom back, the ZDoom community employed every feature ZDoom has added to good effect.
+Deep water swimming, massive explosions, slopes galore, and dozens of new hideous monsters from the Monster Resource Pack litter the massive level.
+I use the word massive without fear of overstatement; this level will take upwards of a couple hours to complete and fully absorb the richness it has.